BreezeChMS/mainsail-ui/README.md

 [Storybook](https://storybook.js.org/) is used for local development of components in an isolated environment.

-- Create React App is used solely for the setup of Storybook.
+- Create React App is used solely for the setup of Storybook
-- At compile time, CRA is not used and a custom rollup config is used.
+- Rollup is used for bundling the library
+- Auto is used for releases

 ## Live Storybook